lrakai/rpi-smartbee-actor/README.md

 ```

 ## Configuration
-You need create a configuration file in the project directory to configure how the actor behaves.
+You need create a configuration file named `smartbee_actor.conf` in the project directory to configure how the actor behaves.
 The format of the file is as follows
 ```text
 [DEFAULT]